 A: Please do what you need to do to respond to the needs in your community.
-We recognize that the scope and scale of the COVID-19 outbreak and related economic and social impacts is unprecedented.
-In the coming months, when things have settled and you have a clearer picture of how your grant and milestones will be affected, please reach out to your program officer (find them under "Philanthropy").
-In the meantime, you can use our funding flexibly.
+We recognize that the scope and scale of the COVID-19 crisis and related economic and social impacts is unprecedented.
+When things have settled and you have a clearer picture of how your grant and milestones will be affected, please reach out to your program officer (find them under "Community Investment & Impact").

-Q: School is out so we can't provide our physical activity program.
+Q: Many schools are remote so we can't provide our physical activity program.
 Should we do online programming so we can keep up with our grant milestones?

-A: Don’t worry about your grant milestones.
-We can revisit when schools reopen and the current crisis has subsided.
-We expect there will be delays and changes.
+A: We expect there will be delays and changes.
 We understand that your priority is meeting the community’s urgent needs, not adhering to grant milestones.